c2is/DoctrineCacheInvalidationBundle/Resources/doc/index.md

 }
 ```

 That's it !
-When Myentity entities will be inserted / updated / deleted,  `MyEntityRepository::findAll` cache result will be invalidated.
+When MyEntity entities will be inserted / updated / deleted,  `MyEntityRepository::findAll` cache result will be invalidated.
+Notice the `md5` hash, that is mandatory for now.

 Queries with joins
 ------------------